Accelerate-AI/Data-Science-Global-Bootcamp/ClassAssignment/Assignment10/readme.md

 ## Assignment 10 - Clustering Methods

-This sub-folder contains the assignment document related to Clustering methods and associated data files.
+The sub-folder contains the assignment document related to Clustering methods and associated data files.